Shaaali/identity-apps/docs/guides/applications/spa/register-app.md

 # Register OpenID Connect single-page app
-To enable sign in to you single page application with Asgardeo, the first step would be to to register your single-page application using the Asgardeo console.
+To enable sign in to you single page application with Asgardeo, first you need to register your single-page application using the Asgardeo Console.

 You can register your single page app as an OpenID Connect SPA and obtain client credentials.